-“When I first experienced hearing loss, the change was so slight, I wondered if my ear was temporarily plugged up or if it was something else that would go away in a short while.
+“When I first experienced hearing loss, the change was so slight, I wondered whether my ear was temporarily plugged up or if it was something else that would go away in a short while.
 Initially, I just switched my phone to the other ear and continued on with my life, but the hearing never returned.
-Little did I expect that the cause was an acoustic neuroma and within eight weeks of my diagnosis, I would experience single-sided deafness” explains Kris.
+Little did I know that the cause was an acoustic neuroma, and that within eight weeks of my diagnosis, I would experience single-sided deafness,” Kris explains.

-“Deafness in one ear is such a profound experience.
-It is so isolating – no one can see the disability and they expect you to perform naturally.
+“Deafness in one ear is such an intense experience.
+It is so isolating – no one can see the disability, and they expect you to perform naturally.
 And you can’t.

 “I would memorize answers.
-If I was going to the grocery store, I knew they would routinely ask if I’d prefer my groceries packed in plastic or paper.
-So I would pre-empt the question or if they asked first, I would be ready with my answer.
-I had an infant son and of course, people were constantly stopping me to admire him and ask questions.
-So I had answers ready before they asked: “He’s a boy and he’s six weeks old.”
-“His name is Parker.”
-“He’s my first child.”
-Other times, people would speak to me on my “blind side” and would just stare at me, expecting an answer.
-I’m sure they thought I was being rude.
+If I was going to the grocery store, I knew they would routinely ask whether I’d prefer my groceries packed in plastic or paper.
+So, I would preempt the question, or if they asked first, I would be ready with my answer.
+I had an infant son and, of course, people were constantly stopping me to admire him and ask questions.
+So, I had answers ready before they asked: ‘He’s a boy and he’s six weeks old.’
+‘His name is Parker.’
+‘He’s my first child.’
+Other times, people would speak to me on my ‘blind side’ and would just stare at me, expecting an answer.
+I’m sure that they thought that I was being rude.

-When I was driving with my husband and sitting in the passenger seat, it would be so hard trying to hear.
-The fatigue on my neck trying to angle around so I could hear was a strain.
+When I was driving with my husband and sitting in the passenger seat, it would be so hard to try to hear.
+The fatigue my neck felt from trying to angle around so I could hear was a huge strain.
 What a relief to have my Ponto Pro.
-I still automatically swing around my “good” ear and have to remind myself that I don’t have to do that anymore” says Kris.
+I still automatically swing around my ‘good’ ear and have to remind myself that I don’t have to do that anymore,” says Kris.

 My Ponto treatment

-When I first put the Ponto Pro on, I felt like a kid at Christmas.
+When I first put the Ponto Pro on, I felt like a kid on Christmas morning.
 I was in tears.
-I just wanted to go out in the world and have people talk to me.
-I couldn’t believe I could pick up sounds on my deaf side.
-I was startled by sounds I had forgotten were there.
-After only one year, I had forgotten so many of the everyday sounds people with normal hearing hear all the time.
+I just wanted to go out into the world and have people talk to me.
+I couldn’t believe that I could pick up sounds on my deaf side.
+I was startled by sounds that I had forgotten were there.
+After only one year, I had forgotten so many of the everyday sounds that people with normal hearing hear all the time.
 I was so thrilled, I made my surgeon give me a hug!”

 A newfound freedom

-You don’t realize what you’ve missed until you start hearing things again like footsteps or running water or the sound my dog’s paws make when we’re out walking on the pavement.
+You don’t know what you’ve missed until you start hearing things again, like footsteps or running water or the sound that my dog’s paws make when we’re out walking on the pavement.

 At least once a day, I cover my good ear and am blown away by the things I can pick up with my Ponto Pro.
-It’s very comfortable and I wear it all day except when I’m showering.
-Most of the time, I don’t even know that I have it on.
+It’s very comfortable and I wear it all day, except when I’m showering.
+Most of the time, I don’t even realize that I have it on.

 “I feel that I need my Ponto Pro as much for my family as for myself.
 I’m 29 years old.
-I have a long time ahead of me and to live in the darkness of no sound would be just as much a loss for husband and son as it would be for me.
-Now my husband doesn’t have to sit on a specific side.
+I have a long time ahead of me, and to live in the darkness of no sound would be just as much of a loss for my husband and son as it would be for me.
+Now my husband doesn’t have to sit on a specific side of me.
 He doesn’t have to make the extra effort to confirm that I’ve heard him.
-I have to remind him, “Michael, you don’t have to check with me anymore – I can hear you now!”
-He can even talk to me from across a room” Kris explains.
+I have to remind him, ‘Michael, you don’t have to check with me anymore – I can hear you now!’
+He can even talk to me from across the room,” Kris explains.